Questions on this page

 As a coach do I have to restrict indoor fencing lessons to 30min?

-The guidelines cover club activity and the giving of lessons in a club environment.
-If fencing coaches are hiring venues for private 1:1 lessons this time limit does not apply.
-However, coaches must perform and retain their risk assessment.
+There is no requirement to restrict lesson lengths.
+Coaches/clubs must perform and retain their risk assessment.
 This must include risk mitigation plans including consideration of factors such as lesson length, content, intensity etc in light of the guidance issued by the government and BF.

 In updating the risk assessment, the priority of the guidelines is as follows: